 Redeeming Units.
 You may redeem all or a portion of your units directly with the trustee, The Bank of New York Mellon, on any day on which the New York Stock Exchange is open.
 The redemption price that you will receive for units is equal to the net asset value per unit, provided that you will not pay any creation and development fee or organization costs if you redeem units during the initial offering period.
 You will receive the net asset value for a particular day if the trustee receives your completed redemption request properly transmitted prior to a designated time before the close of regular trading on the New York Stock Exchange.
 Redemption requests received by authorized financial professionals that are properly transmitted to the trustee by the time designated by the trustee, are priced based on the date of receipt.
-Redemption requests received by such persons that are not transmitted to the trustee until after the time designated by the trustee, are priced based on the date of the next determined redemption price provided they are received in a timely manner by the trustee on such date.
+Redemption requests received by the trustee after such designated time, redemption requests received by authorized financial professionals after that time or redemption requests received by such persons that are not transmitted to the trustee until after the time designated by the trustee, are priced based on the date of the next determined redemption price provided they are received in a timely manner by the trustee on such date.
 It is the responsibility of authorized financial professionals to transmit redemption requests received by them to the trustee so they will be received in a timely manner.
 If your request is not received in a timely manner or is incomplete in any way, you will receive the next net asset value computed after the trustee receives your completed request.